Posted on

 Tips for punctuation in subject lines

-The ultimate key to punctuation in subject lines is balance and strategy.
-On one hand, the right punctuation can grab attention and spark interest whereas overdoing the same can have the opposite effect as well.
+Balance and strategy are the key elements to creating the perfect subject lines.
+On one hand, the right punctuation can grab attention and spark interest, whereas overdoing it can have the opposite effect.
 Effective subject lines are the key to hooking subscribers.

 Here’s a breakdown of what to use and avoid for punctuation in subject lines: